Missy Gold

-Missy Gold (born Melissa Fisher) is an American psychologist and former child actress.
+Missy Gold is an American psychologist and former child actress.
 Her most notable role is Governor Eugene X. Gatling's daughter, Katie Gatling, on the ABC sitcom Benson (1979–1986).

 Career

-Gold appeared on Eight Is Enough; Fantasy Island; The Hardy Boys/Nancy Drew Mysteries; and Trapper John, M.D. before playing Katie Gatling on Benson (TV series)|Benson.
+Gold appeared on Eight Is Enough; Fantasy Island; The Hardy Boys/Nancy Drew Mysteries; and Trapper John, M.D. before playing Katie Gatling on Benson (1979–1986).

 Gold is now a licensed psychologist.

 Personal life

-Her acting siblings include older sister Tracey (best known as Carol on Growing Pains), younger sisters Brandy (best known as Alexis on St. Elsewhere) and Jessie, who has had a variety of guest spots.

 Gold earned a B.A. at Georgetown University and then earned a Ph.D. from California School of Professional Psychology.